yegor256/blog/_drafts/_review.md

 What is a completed review?
 Does "Everything is OK" sound like a completed review?
 For a linter --- yes; for a code reviewer --- no. This one is much better:
 "I found three problems, explained them, and they were either debated or fixed."
-This is how a job description of a code reviewer may sound: Find three most critical problems, explain them, and make sure they are either fixed or correctly argued.
+This is how the job description of a code reviewer may sound: Find the three most critical problems, explain them, and make sure they are either fixed or correctly argued.

 How reviewers find these three problems --- is up to them.
 They may do visual inspections of the code or run the build.
-However, they will still be paid when they manage to find problems and make sure the author of the code understands them and either fix or explain back why they are not fixable (or not problems).
+However, they will still be paid when they manage to find problems and make sure the author of the code understands them and either fixes them or explains why they are not fixable (or not problems).
 A visual inspection of the code is fast, while checking the branch out and running the build is a much more time-consuming operation.
 Moreover, a bug found after running the build locally is very